kadolor/wvs/wvs_cli.md

 Only paid Wherobots users can transform additional data points.
 To transform data that isn't included in the default `examples` directory, you must upgade your account.

-To learn more about upgrading your account, click the button button below.
+To learn more about upgrading your account, click the button below.

 <div style="text-align: center;">
   <a href="https://wherobots.com/pricing/" class="button" style="display: inline-block; padding: 10px 20px; font-size: 16px; color: white; background-color: #007bff; border-radius: 5px; text-decoration: none; on-click: copyToClipboard;">See pricing plans</a>